 - if the supervisor or committee has not responded, the grievant may proceed to the next level in the process.

 The committee must respond within two weeks of receiving the written statement.
-During this time, the committee may engage in fact finding and consultation to determine the appropriate response.
+During this time, the council may engage in fact finding and consultation to determine the appropriate response.